What Helps Herniated Discs Heal Faster?

 Your physical therapist may use the following passive treatments to relieve the pain of your herniated disc:

-- Deep Tissue Massage: This kind of massage is ideal for herniated discs as it uses a good amount of pressure to relieve the deep muscle tension and spasms associated with herniated discs.
+- Deep Tissue Manual: This kind of manual is ideal for herniated discs as it uses a good amount of pressure to relieve the deep muscle tension and spasms associated with herniated discs.

 - Hot & Cold Therapy: Both therapies offer their own set of benefits, and your therapist may alternate between them to get the best results.
 Heat increases the blood flow, while cold therapy slows circulation.